-1. Send alerts for help
+1. Sending for help

-One of the greatest concerns among the older generations —and those who care for them—is the possibility of a fall when no one is there to help.
+One of the greatest concerns among the aging population —and those who care for them—is the possibility of a fall when no one is around to help.
 While many safety alert systems require users to press a button in case of a fall, several new smartwatches and alert systems feature a drop sensor that sounds an alarm to the user if a fall is detected.
-If the user doesn’t turn off the alarm manually, the device will alert emergency services personnel and the wearer’s emergency contacts.
+If the user doesn’t turn off the alarm manually, the device will alert emergency services personnel, as well as the wearer’s emergency contacts.

-Medical Guardian, a leader in the medical-alert industry, has developed a new medical alert device backed by smartwatch technology, with features like a one-touch alert button, voice-to-text communications, step counting, and more.
-For those who want to live independently but are not in the market for a traditional smartwatch, these devices offer key health monitoring benefits along with medical alert features.
+Medical Guardian, a leader in the medical-alert industry, has developed a new medical alert device supported by smartwatch technology, with features like a one-touch alert button, voice-to-text communications, step counting, and more.
+For those who want to live independently and are not in the market for a traditional smartwatch, these devices offer key health monitoring benefits along with medical alert features.

-3. Monitor pulse rates
+3. Monitor heart rate

-4. Get help quickly, without using a phone
+4. Getting help without using a phone

 In addition to pulse monitoring, several wearable devices have built-in technology to collect electrocardiogram (also called an ECG or EKG) data.
 An ECG records the electrical signals of the heart to collect data on the rhythm of the heartbeat and the strength of electrical impulses.
-Data from an ECG are important in diagnosing many cardiac conditions.
+Data from an ECG is crucial in diagnosing many cardiac conditions.

 6. Remind you to stay active

-Using GPS data, along with heart rate and other metrics, smart watches can keep track of calorie expenditure to keep you informed on your fitness goals.
-In addition, medical alert companies like Medical Guardian are developing ways to seamlessly gather and share information on activity trends to help patients work more effectively to improve their overall health.
+Using GPS data along with heart rate and other metrics, smart watches can keep track of calorie expenditure to keep you informed on your fitness goals.
+In addition, some medical alert companies are developing ways to seamlessly gather and share information on activity trends to help patients work more effectively to improve their overall health.

-7. Improve your sleep
+7. Improving your sleep

-The quality and quantity of your sleep can make a huge difference in your quality of life and your health.
+The quality and quantity of your sleep can make a huge difference in your health and your quality of life.
 Wearing a smartwatch to sleep can help you keep track of how much sleep you’re getting, how interrupted it is, and how much time you spend getting good quality sleep.
-While they don’t replace a true sleep study by medical professionals, data from advanced smartwatches can provide key information on blood oxygen levels, sleeping heart rates, and sleeping respiratory rates.
+While these features won’t replace a true sleep study conducted by medical professionals, data from advanced smartwatches can provide key information on blood oxygen levels, sleeping heart rates, and sleeping respiratory rates.

-8. Monitor blood oxygen levels
+8. Monitoring blood oxygen levels

 A blood oxygen level represents the percentage of oxygen your red blood cells carry from your lungs to the rest of your body, indicating how well your body absorbs oxygen and how efficiently your lungs are working.
 A reading between 95-100% is considered normal for a healthy adult, and lower readings can be an indicator of heart, lung, or circulatory issues.